Conventional Report June 2022

 (c) Is licensed by and in good standing with the Nevada Physical Therapy Board;

-(d) Has successfully completed at least 100 hours of instruction or course work, or a
+(d) Has successfully completed at least 100 hours of instruction or course work, or a combination

 of both, in the area of animal physical therapy, which must include, without limitation, assessment